 The Wake Interval Mantissa subfield is set to the value of the mantissa of the TWT Wake Interval value in microseconds, base 2.

-When transmitted by a TWT requesting STA, the TWT Channel field contains a bitmap indicating on which channels the STA desires to transmit during a TWT SP.
-When transmitted by a TWT responding STA, the TWT Channel field contains a bitmap indicating on which channels the TWT requesting STA is allowed to operate during the TWT SP.
-Each bit in the bitmap corresponds to one minimum width channel for the band of operation with the least significant bit corresponding to the lowest numbered channel of the BSS.
-A value of 1 in a bit position in the bitmap transmitted by a TWT requesting STA means that operation on that channel is desired during a TWT SP.
-A value of 1 in a bit position in the bitmap transmitted by a TWT responding STA means that operation on that channel is allowed during the TWT SP.
+When transmitted by a TWT requesting STA, the TWT Channel field contains a bitmap indicating which channel the STA desires to use as a temporary primary channel during a TWT SP.
+When transmitted by a TWT responding STA, the TWT Channel field contains a bitmap indicating which channel the TWT requesting STA is allowed to use as a temporary primary channel during the TWT SP.
+Each bit in the bitmap corresponds to one minimum width channel for the band in which the TWT responding STA’s associated BSS is currently operating, with the least significant bit corresponding to the lowest numbered channel of the operating channels of the BSS.
+A value of 1 in a bit position in the bitmap transmitted by a TWT requesting STA means that operation with that channel as the primary channel is desired during a TWT SP.
+A value of 1 in a bit position in the bitmap transmitted by a TWT responding STA means that operation with that channel as the primary channel is allowed during the TWT SP.